-- Relevance to the practice of telepsychology will be determined by the Mobility Committee. - 4.
-Certificate renewal is the responsibility of the certificate holder.
-ASPPB will provide advanced notification of the renewal deadline to the certificate holder.
-Failure to receive a reminder from ASPPB does not excuse the certificate holder from renewing their certificate by the renewal date.
-Failure to renew by the renewal deadline will cause the certificate to expire. - 5.
+- 4. Renewal is the responsibility of the certificate holder.
+ASPPB will provide advanced notification of the renewal deadline as a courtesy.
+Failure to receive a reminder from ASPPB does not excuse failure to renew by the renewal date.
+Failure to renew by the renewal deadline will cause the E.Passport to expire. - 5.
 The certificate holder may not practice under the certificate while it is expired. - 6.
 The certificate holder may renew the certificate within 30 days of expiration by paying the renewal fees with no additional late fees. - 7.
 The holder may renew the certificate within two (2) years of expiration by paying the renewal fees, and expiration penalty fee, and providing documentation of three (3) hours continuing education within 6 months prior to reactivation. - 8.
 A certificate holder who does not renew within two (2) years must apply anew and meet the requirements for certification in place at the time of reapplication.
-ASPPB staff will notify the PSYPACT Commission of any expired E.Passport certificates so that the PSYPACT Commission can take appropriate action regarding the Authorization to Practice Interjurisdictional Telepsychology (APIT) certification. - 9.
-If a certificate holder's certificate is not renewed by its renewal date, ASPPB will report, upon inquiry by a licensing entity, the expired status of the certificate.
+ASPPB staff will notify the PSYPACT Commission of any expired E. Passport certificates so that the PSYPACT Commission can take appropriate action regarding the APIT certification. - 9.
+If an E.Passport is not renewed by its renewal date, ASPPB will report, upon inquiry by a licensing entity, the expired status of the certificate.
 When a certificate holder has made a timely and sufficient application for renewal of their E.Passport, the E.Passport does not expire until the application has been finally acted upon by ASPPB.
-If the certificate holder fails to make an application for renewal until after the expiration date, the E.Passport is deemed expired and no services may be provided under the authority of PSYPACT until the E.Passport has been renewed and the PSYPACT Commission has reactivated the Authority to Practice Interjurisdictional Telepsychology (APIT).
+If the certificate holder fails to make an application for renewal until after the expiration date, the E.Passport is deemed expired, and no services may be provided under the authority of PSYPACT until the E.Passport has been renewed and the PSYPACT Commission has reactivated the APIT.

-N. Revocation of the E.Passport
+M. Revocation of the E.Passport

-A certificate shall be revoked upon reasonable proof of the following:
+The E.Passport shall be revoked upon reasonable proof of the following:

-- 1. Any disciplinary sanction imposed upon a certificate holder's license by an ASPPB member board; - 2.
-Proof of fraud in the application; - 3.
+- 1. Any disciplinary sanction imposed upon a certificate holder's license by an ASPPB member board. - 2.
+Proof of fraud in the application. - 3.
 Conviction of a serious crime, despite the pendency of any appeal or other legal proceedings.
 A "serious crime" shall include any felony; any lesser crime, an element of which under applicable law is fraud, bribery, extortion, theft, or attempt or conspiracy to commit another serious crime; and any other criminal act; OR - 4.
 Failure to comply with all applicable statutory, regulatory and ethical standards in representing certification status.

-A certificate may be revoked upon reasonable proof of the following:
+The E.Passport may be revoked upon reasonable proof of the following:

-- 1. Expulsion from APA or CPA; - 2.
-A sanction issued by an ethics committee or any other entity within APA or CPA; OR - 3.
+- 1. Expulsion from APA or CPA. - 2.
+A sanction issued by an ethics committee or any other entity within APA or CPA. - 3.
 Voluntary resignation from an organization listed above when such resignation is made to avoid sanctions.

-O. Procedures for Infractions
+N. Procedures for Infractions

-Complaints against psychologists who provide telepsychological services under the authority of PSYPACT shall be conducted as specified by the PSYPACT Commission.
+Investigation of complaints against psychologists who provide telepsychological services under the authority of PSYPACT shall be conducted as specified by the PSYPACT Commission.

-Any public disciplinary actions imposed resulting from the complaint will be forwarded to ASPPB for inclusion in the ASPPB Disciplinary Data System, and will automatically result in revocation of the E.Passport.
+Any public disciplinary actions imposed resulting from the complaint will be forwarded to ASPPB for inclusion in the ASPPB Disciplinary Data System and will automatically result in revocation of the E. Passport.

-SECTION 6:
+SECTION 5: